 Figure 2: Audio from File option within Insert menu

-Tip: You can also insert sounds into your slide through the Media Browser -- look at our Media Browser (Audio Tab) in PowerPoint 2011 for Mac to learn more.
+- You can also insert sounds into your slide through the Audio Browser.
+Look at our Media Browser (Audio Tab) in PowerPoint 2011 for Mac to learn more.

 Figure 3: Choose Audio dialog box

-- Now, click the Insert button (highlighted in red in Figure 3 above) to add the audio to the active slide and embed it as part of your presentation.
+- Now, click the Insert button, as shown highlighted in red within Figure 3, above, to add the audio to the active slide and embed it as part of your presentation.

-To link rather than embed, select the Link to file check-box (highlighted in green in Figure 3 above) located within the Choose Audio dialog box.
-Link to File does not store the audio clip as part of your presentation but links it -- this is the same as the default behavior in previous versions of PowerPoint (PowerPoint 2008 and earlier).
+- To link rather than embed, select the Link to file check-box, as shown highlighted in green within Figure 3, above, located within the Choose Audio dialog box.
+Link to File does not store the audio clip as part of your presentation but links it.
+This is the same as the default behavior in previous versions of PowerPoint (PowerPoint 2008 and earlier).
 If you do select the Link to File check-box, always copy your audio clip to the same folder as your presentation before you insert it within your slide.

-- Irrespective of whether you embed or link, PowerPoint will place a sound icon in the center of the slide, as shown in Figure 4.
-Note that you also see Player Controls, which is new for PowerPoint 2011.
+- Irrespective of whether you embed or link, PowerPoint will place an audio icon in the center of the slide, as shown in Figure 4, below.
+Note that you also see the Player Controls bar, which is new for PowerPoint 2011.

 Figure 4: Audio icon placed on slide

-If you want the sound to play automatically without having to click the Play button, you first select the sound icon so that the Format Audio contextual tabs is active on the Ribbon, as shown in Figure 5 (highlighted in red).
+- If you want the sound to play automatically without having to click the Play button, you first select the audio icon so that the Format Audio contextual tabs is active on the Ribbon, as shown highlighted in red within Figure 5, below.

 Figure 5: Format Audio tab of the Ribbon activated

-Note: The Format Audio tab is a contextual tab.
-Contextual tabs are special tabs in the Ribbon that are not visible all the time -- they only make an appearance when you are working with a particular slide object which can be edited using special options.
+- The Format Audio tab is a contextual tab.
+Contextual tabs are special tabs in the Ribbon that are not visible all the time.
+They only make an appearance when you are working with a particular slide object which can be edited using special options.

-This tab offers you different options to control the playback of the audio you have selected.
-Within the Audio Options group, locate the Start option (highlighted in green in Figure 5 above) - this brings up a drop-down list, from this list select the Automatically option (highlighted in red in Figure 6).
+- This tab offers you different options to control the playback of the audio you have selected.
+Within the Audio Options group, locate the Start option, as shown highlighted in green within Figure 5, above.
+Clicking this brings up a drop-down list, from this list select the Automatically option, as shown highlighted in red within Figure 6, below.
 This will make the selected audio play automatically when the slide containing it comes up in Slide Show mode.

 Figure 6: Automatically option selected within Start drop-down list

-Note that the default option is On Click -- this plays the sound only after you click the Play button on the Player Control.
-In addition, you can also see a third option, Play Across Slides in the drop-down list shown in Figure 6 -- this spans the sound across slides and we explain this in a subsequent tutorial.
+- Note that the default option is On Click.
+This plays the sound only after you click the Play button on the Player Control.
+In addition, you can also see a third option, Play Across Slides in the drop-down list, as shown in Figure 6, above.
+This option spans the sound across slides and we explain this in our Sound Across Slides in PowerPoint 2011 for Mac tutorial.

 Insert Audio (Sound) in PowerPoint 2013 for Windows